eflautt/ga-data-science/readme.md

 # _Curriculum Refresh In Progress_

 Welcome to Data Science 2.0!
 We are building a global community of lifelong learners who are excited about using data to solve real world problems.
-Here is our timeline:
+Here is our current timeline:

+- **Jan 25th:** Lessons 1-12 Complete
-- **Feb 11**: Lesson Build Complete
+- **Feb 11**: Lessons 12-18 Complete
-- **Feb 29th**: Lesson QA Complete
+- **Feb 25th**: Slides & QA for Lessons 12-18 Complete

 ## Data Science Curriculum Repo